mvolkmann/blog/src/swift/why-swift.md

 ## Properties

-Swift provides three ways to define custom types, using a struct, class, or enum.
+Swift provides three ways to define custom types: struct, class, and enum.
 Each of these is described in the next section.
 For now all you need to know is that each of these can define properties and methods.